SAP/spartacus-docs/_pages/dev/ssr/server-side-rendering-optimization.md

   Recommendation: adjust according to your needs.

-- `debug` is a boolean that, when set to `true`, enables extra logs that are useful for troubleshooting SSR issues.
-In production environments, you should set `debug` to `false` to avoid an excessive number of logs.
-Regardless, the SSR timeout log will capture `SSR rendering exceeded timeout...` even if the `debug` flag is set to `false`.

-  The default value is `false`.

-  **Note**: This property is available in version 3.1.0 and later.

 - `maxRenderTime` is the maximum amount of time expected for a render to complete.
 If the render exceeds this timeout, the concurrency slot is released, which allows the next request to be server-side rendered.
 However, this may not release the rendering resources for a render that has not completed, which may cause additional memory usage on the server.
 The `maxRenderTime` logs which render exceeds the render time, which is useful for debugging.
 The value should always be higher than `timeout` and `forcedSsrTimeout`.

   The default value is 300,000 milliseconds (5 minutes).